Minfante377/go_plot/README.md

 > https://github.com/go-echarts/go-echarts

+## Support

+The app supports:
+- Bar charts.
+- Line charts.
+- Scatter charts.
+- Pie charts.

 ## Usage

 The usage is very straightforward.
 Just follow the steps and press plot!
-The app will automatically redirect you to a route to visualize thegenerated HTML, but it will also be saved in the *tmp/* folder.
+The app will automatically redirect you to a route to visualize the generated HTML, but it will also be saved in the *tmp/* folder.

 ## Work to be done

-- Add axis titles user input.
-- Add a custom format user input.
 - Add an export button.
+- Add more charts.